-On December 10, 2010, Jocelyn Alexander-Tate ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing her position through a Reduction-in-Force ("RIF").
+On December 13, 2010, Erica Joyner ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing her position through a Reduction-in-Force ("RIF").
 Employee's RIF notice was dated October 22, 2010, with an effective date of November 21, 2010.
-Employee's position of record at the time her position was abolished was a Placement Specialist at the DCPS Office of Special Education's Non-Public Unit ("NPU").
+Employee's position of record at the time her position was abolished was a Special Education Coordinator at the DCPS Office of Special Education's Non-Public Unit ("NPU").
 Employee was serving in Educational Service status at the time her position was abolished.
-On January 12, 2011, Agency filed an Answer to Employee's appeal.
+On January 14, 2011, Agency filed an Answer to Employee's appeal.

 I was assigned this matter on July 30, 2012.
-On September 28, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations ("September 28th Order").
-Agency timely submitted its brief on October 17, 2012, after the undersigned granted an extension of time request.
-Employee also timely submitted her brief after the undersigned granted a request for an extension of time made via email on November 1, 2012.
+On September 10, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations ("September 10th Order").
+Agency timely submitted its brief on October 5, 2012, after the undersigned granted an extension of time request.
+Employee timely submitted her brief on October 26, 2012.